Shoot Many Robots

 Shoot Many Robots is a video game developed by Demiurge Studios and published by Ubisoft for Xbox Live Arcade, PlayStation Network, and Microsoft Windows via Steam.
-It is the first original release from the developer which previously did support work on games such as Rock Band, BioShock, and Mass Effect.
 Shoot Many Robots was released in March 2012 for XBLA and PSN, and a month later for Steam.
-The Xbox 360 version received mixed reviews–a Metacritic score of 67–while other versions received too little attention to result in a meaningful rating.
+The XBLA version received mixed reviews–a Metacritic score of 67–while other versions received too little attention to result in a meaningful rating.

 An Android port was released in 2013 on the Play Store.
-An iOS version was announced in 2013, but as of 2021 has not shipped.
+An iOS version was announced in 2013, but never released.

 Gameplay

-Shoot Many Robots is a shoot 'em up.
+Shoot Many Robots is a scrolling shooter which supports cooperative play with up to 4 players.
+Player characters are identified by unique colors.

 Players start in the character's RV, where they may equip their character with five items: one weapon that has unlimited ammunition in the game, a special weapon with limited ammo, and hats, pants, and backpacks that can boost performance statistics such as damage given/health or impart special abilities such as slide attacks or a jetpack.
 They then select a stage to complete, generally following stages in a linear order, but players can return to a previously completed stage.

 There are two types of stages.
 The most common requires the players to make their way through a level from start to finish, often ending on a final boss or a large rush of robots.
-Checkpoints are laid out through the course, so that if all players die, they will respawn at the last checkpoint passed.
-The other type of stage is a survival one, where players attempt to withstand several rounds of increasingly difficult enemies; as long as the player makes it through the first wave, they will have succeeded, but gain better rewards for lasting through bonus stages.
+Checkpoints are laid out through the course, so that if all players die, they respawn at the last checkpoint passed.
+The other type of stage is a survival one, where players attempt to withstand several rounds of increasingly difficult enemies; as long as the player makes it through the first wave, they have succeeded, but gain better rewards for lasting through bonus stages.

-Players fight off robots by using their weapons, a melee attack, or any special attacks granted by their load-out.
-The robots have various offensive and defensive mechanisms that the players must work around.
-Some will fire special slow-moving but powerful bullets that can only be stopped by melee attacking them back to the robot that fired them.
+Players fight robots using their weapons, a melee attack, or special attacks granted by their load-out.
+The robots have offensive and defensive mechanisms.
+Some fire special slow-moving but powerful bullets that can only be stopped by melee attacking them back to the robot that fired them.
 Other robots are nearly impervious to attacks from one side, but are vulnerable to attacks from the opposite side.
-The player has a health meter that will drain when they are hit.
-If they take too much damage they will collapse; in multiplayer games, another player can revive them, otherwise they will start back at the last checkpoint.
-The player begins a level with a number of bottles of beer that can be taken to restore health.
+The player has a health meter that drains when they are hit.
+If they take too much damage they collapse; in multiplayer games, another player can revive them, otherwise they start back at the last checkpoint.
+The player begins a level with bottles of beer that can be taken to restore health.